Raise your hand if you love polka-dots. Keep it up if you’re a sucker for a jumbo polka-dot!

 To catch some of you up on the situation, my mom (the best Uma ever) wants a bedroom at her house that’s special for when the grand kids come over and I’m helping her make it happen.

-First, we came up with a gender neutral color pallet of navy and turquoise with a little bit of green.
+First, we came up with a gender neutral color palette of navy and turquoise with a little bit of green.

 The original plan was to buy some polka dot fabric that we’d seen with large navy blue polka-dots on it.
 But when we realized it was going to cost us over 100 bucks to make them, we had to come up with an alternative and I’m so glad we did.

-I am a sucker for a jumbo polka-dot and think that it’s kid like, but more graphic than juvenile, so it will grow with the four grand kids that will nap, play, and have sleepovers in this room.
+I'm a sucker for a jumbo polka-dot and think that it's kid-like, but more graphic than juvenile, so it will grow with the four grand kids who will nap, play, and have sleepovers in this room.

 How to Paint Polka Dot Curtains

-Step 1: Trace your polka dots onto your curtains
+Step 1: Trace the polka dots onto your curtains

-When I got to the bottom, I went back up to the top and started my next vertical line 10 inches away from and half way between the top two in the line I just made.
+When you get to the bottom, go back up to the top and start your next vertical line 10 inches away from and half way between the top two in the line you just made.
 You can see the pattern in the picture below.
-There are a few mistakes, but when they hang it looks fine.
+(I even made a few mistakes here, but when they hang it looks fine.)

-Step 2: Fill in your jumbo polka dots with paint
+Step 2: Fill in the jumbo polka dots with paint

 When you’re ready to start painting it’s best to fill in the middle part of the circle first and then carefully do the edges.